Heinrich Gattineau: Early years

 Gattineau was born in Bucharest, the son of Julius Gattineau, a German dentist who had established a practice in Romania.
-The young Gattineau was initially educated in Switzerland before being sent to high school in Munich, ultimately studying economics at the Ludwig Maximilian University of Munich, completing his doctorate in 1929.
+The young Gattineau was initially educated in Switzerland before being sent to high school in Munich, ultimately studying economics at the Ludwig-Maximilians-Universität München, completing his doctorate in 1929.
 He took a minor role in local politics, serving with the right-wing Bund Oberland in 1923.
-He married Dr. Wera Fritzsche, with whom he had five children, in 1929.
+He married Wera Fritzsche, with whom he had five children, in 1929.

 Dealing with the Nazi Party

 Gattineau was employed by IG Farben from 1928, becoming head of commercial policy and public relations at the firm in 1931.
 During the growth of the Nazi Party it was not uncommon for Adolf Hitler to attack IG Farben in his speeches due to the presence of some Jewish executives in prominent positions.
 Fearing the growth of Hitler and the potential ramifications for the business Carl Duisberg called upon Gattineau, his press secretary at the time, to open contact with the Nazis.
 Gattineau enlisted the aid of Karl Haushofer, under whom he had studied at university for a time, and after Haushofer vouched for the German credentials of the IG Farben leaders to Hitler the attacks ceased for around a year.

-In September 1932 Gattineau, along with Heinrich Bütefisch, had held a meeting with Hitler at which they discussed the issue of producing synthetic oil, something Hitler felt crucial to end German energy dependence and to ensure his plans for secret rearmament would remain secret were he to be elected.
+In September 1932, Gattineau, along with Heinrich Bütefisch, had held a meeting with Hitler at which they discussed the issue of producing synthetic oil, something Hitler felt crucial to end German energy dependence and to ensure his plans for secret rearmament would remain secret were he to be elected.
 By this time Carl Bosch was already providing the Nazi Party with funding.
 Gattineau's role within IG Farben had grown significantly as in 1932 he had been appointed as head of the newly established Department of Economic Policy (Wipo), an arm of the finance section of IG Farben the purpose of which was to monitor legal, foreign policy and taxation issues that might impact on the relationship between the company and the government.